Manuelhhinojosa/yelpcamp-MEN/readme.md

 ---

-### 1. Quik Intro :
+### 1. Intro :

-Yelpcamp is a Yelp-like app designed to share & review camground sites around the world
+This is a CRUD application built using MongoDB, Mongoose, MongoDB Atlas, Node.js, Express, and map services.
+The app allows users to create, read, update, and delete posts and comments.
+Each user has a profile where they can manage their posts and interact with other users' comments.
+The integration of map services provides additional functionality and enhances the user experience.

 ---